ysmood/nokit/doc/readme.jst.md

 ## CLI

-If you want nokit support coffee, you should install it like this:
+By default nokit only supports js, if you want nokit to support coffee, you should install nokit like this:

 `npm i -g nokit coffee-cache coffee-script`